mre/fcat/README.md

 ## Trivia

-* You probably won't ever need that, but it's a fun little experiment.
+* You probably won't ever need this, but it's a fun little experiment.
   Still, I wonder why this is not part of e.g. GNU cat...
 * What I like the most about the project is the logo.